javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

     ```
 - *Function Expression:* a function, created in the context of an expression.

-    Here the function is created in the context of an "assignment expression":
+    Here the function is created in the context of an "assignment expression =":
     ```js
     // Function Expression
     let sum = function(a, b) {